List of lawsuits involving X Corp.: Trump J6 Twitter case

-X Trademark case: Assembly
+X trademark case: Multiply

 In July 2024, PR Firm Multiply sued X Corp. for allegedly stealing their established identity, citing "consumer confusion by using the "X" trademark for social-media marketing services that compete with Multiply".

 In February 2025, a settlement agreement was announced without providing further details.
 Multiply's CEO Dan Baum said that the dispute had been "amicably resolved".

-X Trademark case: X Social Media
+X trademark case: X Social Media

-In October 2023, marketing agency X Social Media filed a lawsuit against X Corp. alleging a violation of its trademark of the letter X. In July 2024, a federal US District judge allowed three of X Social Media's claims against X Corp. to proceed.
+In October 2023, marketing agency X Social Media filed a lawsuit against X Corp. alleging a violation of its trademark of the letter "X".
+In July 2024, a federal US District judge allowed three of X Social Media's claims against X Corp. to proceed.
 The judge agreed with the claim that the trademark "X SOCIALMEDIA" was "incontestable".

 On 15 September 2025, X Corp settled with X Social Media as both companies asked a Florida federal court to "dismiss the case with prejudice".
-X Social Media will change its name to 'Mass Tort Ad Agency' without providing settlement terms.
+X Social Media will change its name to "Mass Tort Ad Agency" without providing settlement terms.